Kohirus/cppassist.nvim/README.md

 - [x] generate the static variable in source
 - [ ] generate the Get()/Set() method for variable
 - [x] generate the multi function definitions in the view mode
+- [x] goto the header file

 ## Special Thanks🙏

 - [ouroboros.nvim](https://github.com/jakemason/ouroboros.nvim): quickly switching between header and implementation files

+## Ideas💡

+If you have a better idea, please tell me with email: kohiurs@foxmail.com